Payments

 Quick Start (Recommended Reading Order)

-- Learn how to correct revenue with Refunds.
+Learn how to correct revenue when money should no longer count.

 Fast answer